How to buy the best cordless drill

 Dark, compact spaces can be difficult to work in, but an LED light will help shine light on the task at hand - allowing you to work more precisely and confidently.
 If you plan on doing lots of work in the attic or basement, make sure your drill has an LED light.

 Although not often included as part of a cordless drill set, you may want to consider buying a dust extraction accessory.
-This can be particularly useful if you're often working on the ceiling, to prevent dust from fall down onto you.
+This can be particularly useful if you're often working on the ceiling, to prevent dust from falling down onto you.
 The price of these can range from as little as £20 for a simple dust collector to well over £100 for a vacuum-like accessory.

 Of course, if you think you'd rather get in a local tradesperson to do the job instead, head to Which?
 Trusted Traders to find local companies endorsed by Which? that should be able to help.